bahamas10/node-random-mac/README.md

     npm install random-mac

-Install globall to use the command line tool
+Install globally to use the command line tool

     npm install -g random-mac